Detected Subscriptions

 Annual ~365 days 1/12

-Estimated monthly cost is the average charge times the multiplier, then clamped by an evidence cap — the total observed spend divided by the months actually observed — so a few clustered charges can't extrapolate into an unrealistically high monthly figure.
-Amounts are integer cents throughout.
+Estimated monthly cost is the average charge times the multiplier, then capped by total observed spend divided by months observed — so a few clustered charges cannot extrapolate into an unrealistically high monthly figure.
+All amounts are precise to the cent.

 Confidence, next charge, and overrides